uw-dims/dims-devguide/docs/source/communication.rst

 Screensharing in Google Hangouts
 """"""""""""""""""""""""""""""""

+These docs have been update to reflect the changes Google has made to Hangouts.
+There is an 'original version', and sometimes the 'new version' is finicky, and we must resort to the 'original version'.
+As such, the instructions for the 'original version' will be preserved in the :ref:`appendices:orighangoutsinstructs`

 * Everyone can do it, at the same time!
-* Hover your cursor over the left hand edge of your Hangouts window.
+* Hover your cursor in the top right hand corner of your Hangouts window.
+* Click the option with the three vertically-aligned dots.
-* A menu will slide out with lots of icons.
+* A menu will drop down, choose ``Screen Share``.
-* To screenshare, click the second icon down, a green monitor with a white arrow pointing to the right.
 * You can choose to share your whole desktop or individual windows of other applications you have open on your desktop.
 It doesn't appear you can share all windows of an application, such as Terminal.
-If you have 5 Terminal windows open, you can only share 1 of them.
+If you have 5 Terminal windows open, you can only share 1 of them, unless you share your entire desktop.
 You can open multiple tabs, and those will be shared.
 * Resizing of windows works just fine when screensharing also.

 .. caution::